crcdng/hen-timeline/timeline.md

 … to be continued

-*written by [@crcdng](https://twitter.com/crcdng) based on research from Twitter, Medium, Youtube and other public sources.
+*written by [@crcdng](https://twitter.com/crcdng) based on personal communication as well as research from Discord, Twitter, Medium, Youtube and other public sources.
 Thanks to Lionel Radisson, Tais Koshino, Kelly Richardson for contributions.
-Special thanks to Javier Graciá-Carpio [@jagracar](https://twitter.com/jagracar) for public data collection and to the writers and editors of the [Teia community newsletter](https://blog.teia.art/blog).
-Dates according to UTC.*
+Special thanks to Javier Graciá-Carpio [@jagracar](https://twitter.com/jagracar) for public data collection and to the writers / editors of the [Teia community newsletter](https://blog.teia.art/blog).
+Please note that the founder of Hic et Nunc, Rafael Lima has deleted all tweets from the @hicetnunc2000 account, including those that are referenced in this resource.
+I decided to keep the links for documentation purposes.
+Dates are according to UTC.*

 Published under the Creative Commons Attribution-NonCommercial 4.0 International License [(CC BY-NC 4.0)](https://creativecommons.org/licenses/by/4.0/)